PaddlePaddle/PaddleNLP/README_en.md

 ## Features

-* **Rich and Powerful Model Zoo**
+* **Powerful Model Zoo for Rich Senario**
-  - Our Model Zoo covers mainstream NLP applications, including Lexical Analysis, Syntactic Parsing, Machine Translation, Text Classification, Text Generation, Text Matching, General Dialogue and Question Answering etc.
+  - Our Model Zoo covers mainstream NLP applications, including Lexical Analysis, Text Classification, Text Generation, Text Matching, Text Graph, Information Extraction, Machine Translation, General Dialogue and Question Answering etc.

-* **Easy-to-use and End-to-End API**
+* **Easy-to-Use and End-to-End API**
-  - The API is fully integrated with PaddlePaddle high-level API system.
-It minimizes the number of user actions required for common use cases like data loading, text pre-processing, training and evaluation. which enables you to deal with text problems more productively.
+  - The API is fully integrated with PaddlePaddle 2.0 high-level API system.
+It minimizes the number of user actions required for common use cases like data loading, text pre-processing, training and evaluation, which enables you to deal with text problems more productively.

 * **High Performance and Distributed Training**
--  We provide a highly optimized ditributed training implementation for BERT with Fleet API, bnd based the mixed precision training strategy based on PaddlePaddle 2.0, it can fully utilize GPU clusters for large-scale model pre-training.
+-  We provide a highly optimized ditributed training implementation for BERT with Fleet API, and mixed precision training strategy based on PaddlePaddle 2.0, it can fully utilize GPU clusters for large-scale model pre-training.

 ## Installation